MtJavaScript/GoodBadJSCodeStyle/README.md

 ```_``` and ```$``` does very much decrease code readness.
 Try to use them only when there is no way without them.

-Almost all developers knows that naming function with _ at means that it is for private.
+Almost all developers knows that naming function with _ means that it is for private.
 But as result code become less readable, so keep it in mind.
 ```javascript
 //Bad